Skarżysko Kościelne

 Skarżysko Kościelne is a village in Skarżysko County, Świętokrzyskie Voivodeship, Poland.
 It is the seat of the administrative district of Gmina Skarżysko Kościelne.
 It lies approximately 3 km north of Skarżysko-Kamienna and 36 km north-east of the regional capital Kielce.

-One of the village's attractions is the Holy Trinity Church, erected between 1637 and 1643 (pictured).
+One of the village's landmarks is the Holy Trinity Church, erected between 1637 and 1643 (pictured).

+Within the Kingdom of Poland, Skarżysko Kościelne was a private church village, administratively located in the Radom County in the Sandomierz Voivodeship in the Lesser Poland Province.